March 11, 2025

 While some people end up in prison for reasons related to their drug use, others may start their drug use in prison.4

-Around 65% of people entering prison used illicit drugs in the past year, compared to 16% of those not in prison.1,5
+Around 73% of people entering prison used illicit drugs in the past year, compared to 18% of those not in prison.1,6

-The most common drugs used are methamphetamine, cannabis, pain killers and sleeping pills.1
+The most common drugs used are cannabis, methamphetamine, pain killers and cocaine.1

-People who inject drugs are also over-represented in the justice system.6
+People who inject drugs are also over-represented in the justice system.7

-• half of people in prison have injected drugs at some point in their life
+In Australia almost one-third of people entering prison have injected drugs at some point in their life with 38% of these reporting they had injected drugs very often in the past year.1

 Drug-related offending

 Drug-related offences make up much of the work of police, courts and prisons.
-Many of these offences are for personal drug use and possession.7
+Many of these offences are for personal drug use and possession.8

 One way to address this is decriminalisation.